-This work began just as 1080p was taking hold and I still had a CRT monitor, so it was constructed and formatted for 7.5"X10" PowerPoint slides out of habit.
-Were I to do it over I wouldn't do that.
-Sorry.
-That's another of those, "if time permits," sort of changes.
+This work began well before 1080p was taking hold and I still had a CRT monitor, so it was constructed and formatted for 7.5"X10" PowerPoint slides out of habit.
+Were I to do it over I would format in 1.78:1.
+Sorry, that's another of those, "if time permits," sort of changes.